rgm/meteor-flipper/README.md

-Client-side `isEnabled()` checks end up being a thin function wrapper around a straightforward collection `findOne({_id: 'experimentalSearch'})`, and all user, group and proportion decisions about features get made entirely by the server via the `flippers` publication.
+Client-side `isEnabled()` checks end up being a thin function wrapper around a straightforward collection `findOne({_id: 'experimentalSearch'})`, and all actor, group and proportion decisions about features get made entirely by the server via the `flippers` publication.